Implement Android WebView

 val packageManager = view.context.packageManager

-val activities = packageManager.queryIntentActivities(
+val activities = packageManager.queryIntentActivities(intent, PackageManager.MATCH_DEFAULT_ONLY)

-if (isIntentSafe) {
+if (activities.isNotEmpty()) {

 view.context.startActivity(intent)